skylight-hq/skylight.digital/_projects/agile_acquisition_framework.md

   </p>

   <p>
-    The framework's design uniquely combines proven practices from multiple disciplines — such as user-centered design, lean startup, agile development, agile project management, evolutionary architecture, open source, performance-based contracting, and modular contracting — into a unified approach.
+    The framework’s design uniquely combines proven practices from multiple disciplines — such as user-centered design, lean startup, agile development, agile project management, evolutionary architecture, open source, performance-based contracting, and modular contracting — into a unified approach.
   </p>

   <p>
-    To scale the framework's adoption across government, Chris and Robert provided training and coaching assistance to over a dozen professionals, who went on to apply it successfully to their own acquisition programs.
+    To scale the framework’s adoption across government, Chris and Robert provided training and coaching assistance to over a dozen professionals, who went on to apply it successfully to their own acquisition programs.
   </p>